How to retain your employees

 Give responsibility and freedom

 "Try to avoid a rigid top-down hierarchy", advises Allard Droste, owner of metal processing company Aldowa.
 Let employees do what they do best and what they enjoy.
-Muster the courage to take a step back (in Dutch) and give your employees as much ownership and challenges as possible.
+Muster the courage to step aside and give your employees as much ownership and challenges as possible.
 Employees are not just motivated by money: they also care about purpose, skills, and autonomy.
 This way, your employees will feel a sense of shared responsibility.

 Talk to your employees more often